 (j) order the purification of any public or private water supply which, in the opinion of the Minister, is or is likely to become contaminated with disease producing bacteria;

 (k) order the destruction of any food which, in the opinion of the Minister, is contaminated with disease producing bacteria or radioactive substances to a degree likely to produce injury to health.

-3 (1) The Minister may appoint a person in the service of the Department of Health and Wellness to be Director of Emergency Health Service and may authorize the execution by him [or her] of any or all of the Minister's powers under these regulations.
+3 (1) The Minister may appoint a person in the service of the Department of Public Health to be Director of [the] Emergency Health Service and may authorize the execution by him [or her] of any or all of the Minister’s powers under these regulations.

 (3) The Provincial Directors of EMO (NS) may designate one or more areas of the Province as zones for the purpose of these regulations.

 4 These regulations may be cited as the Emergency Health Service Regulations.